Why patient reviews for your healthcare business are vital

 - 72% of consumers that were asked to leave a review went on to do so

 - 32% of consumers have written a negative review – growing from 25% in 2019.
-This is the biggest increase amongst consumer behaviour
+This is the most significant increase in consumer behaviour

 - The top platform used for finding information on local businesses is Google, with 63% of consumers using it

-Google recently announced they’ll be exclusively using google reviews for its search autocomplete feature, which uses a predictive search algorithm to figure out what the user is searching for, based on popular searches.
+Google recently announced they’ll be exclusively using google reviews for its search autocomplete feature.
+This uses a predictive search algorithm to figure out what the user is searching for based on popular searches.
 As you type, Google will give you more options to find what you are looking for faster.

 Click here for a great article about google autosuggest by Neil Patel.